Revelation 21:1

 When Jesus said, "He

-that overcomes," Jesus used the Greek word "nike" that is
+that overcomes," Jesus used the Greek word "nike" that is here translated "overcome."

-There is contest going on in the world.
-It’s the contest for souls.
-If you lose
+things."
+There is a contest going on in the world.
+It is the contest for

-your soul, you have lost everything.
-But if your soul is saved through faith in
+souls.
+If you lose your soul, you have lost everything.
+But if your soul is

-Jesus Christ, then you have gained everything.
-That which is physical and material
+saved through faith in Jesus Christ, then you have gained everything.
+That

-is temporary in nature and will pass away.
-That which is spiritual will last
+which is physical and material is temporary in nature and will pass away.
+That

-forever.
-That’s why Jesus said in the Gospel of John, "You
+which is spiritual will last forever.
+That is why Jesus said in the Gospel of

-must be born again.
-Except a man be born again, he cannot enter the Kingdom of
+born again, he cannot enter the Kingdom of God."

 We have already identified that in this

-passage Jesus is speaking and he says to the person who overcomes, "I will be His God."
+passage Jesus is speaking and He says to the person who overcomes, "I will be His God."
 This is just one of

 the vast number of passages in the Bible that equate Jesus to being God.
 In

 this statement Jesus claims directly that he is God.
-There is God the father,
+There is God the father, there

-only is a false teacher, but is also totally in darkness about the clear
+teach that Jesus is God, not only is a false teacher, but is also totally in

-teachings of the Bible.
-Of all the blessings that believers receive, Jesus
+darkness about the clear teachings of the Bible.
+Of all the blessings that

-mentioned the best and the most important in Rev. 21:7 when He said, "I will be his God, and he shall be my son."
+21:7 when He said, "I will be his God, and he

-There is nothing better than to be a child of God.
-If you do not have a
+shall be my son."
+There is nothing better than to be a child of

-have anything of value.
-If you have a Father who cares for you and who helps
+it can be said that you do not have anything of value.
+If you have a father who

-you plan for the future, then depending upon his means you will also have an
+then depending upon his means you will also have an inheritance one day.
+If God

-inheritance one day.
-If God is your Father, you have the best inheritance of
+is your Father, you have the best inheritance of all waiting for you: a

-all waiting for you: a glorious entrance into the eternal Kingdom of God.
+glorious entrance into the eternal Kingdom of God.

 What about those who do not have God as

-said, "But the fearful, and unbelieving, and
+21:8.
+He said, "But the fearful, and

-and all liars, shall have their part in the lake which burns with fire and
+sorcerers, and idolaters, and all liars, shall have their part in the lake

-brimstone: which is the second death."
-Jesus gave eight
+which burns with fire and brimstone: which is the second death."

-characteristics or eight attributes to describe people who will not be in the
+Jesus gave eight characteristics or eight attributes to describe people who

-Kingdom of God.
-Instead, these people will have as their eternal destiny the
+will not be in the Kingdom of God.
+Instead, these people will have as their

-lake of fire and brimstone.
+eternal destiny the lake of fire and brimstone.

 Notice the first kind of person that Jesus